pradeepbishnoi/makemytrip-api/README.md

 How to execute
 ==============

+Preq : Python 2.7 is installed.
+Download and copy the makemytrip.py into your new folder.
-To run the tests locally just do:
+To run it locally just do:

     $ python makemytrip.py Bangalore Jodhpur 18/10/2014